LeaveItToBeaver/LeaveItToBeaver/README.md

 | Project | Description |
 | ------- | ----------- |
 | [HERD](https://github.com/LeaveItToBeaver/Herd) | My passion project.
 A unique way to look at social media.
+Built using Flutter, Firebase, and GCP.
-| [amlang](https://github.com/LeaveItToBeaver/algorithmic-mathematics) | A fun side project written in rust.
-A programming language designed to be written on pencil and paper AND directly translate 1 - 1 with code.
+| [amlang](https://github.com/LeaveItToBeaver/algorithmic-mathematics) | A programming language designed to be written on pencil and paper AND directly translate 1 - 1 with code.
+Written in Rust.
 | [HERD_old](https://github.com/LeaveItToBeaver/HERD_old) | An older and archived version of a passion project.
+Built using Flutter and Firebase.
-| [My Wedding Website](https://github.com/LeaveItToBeaver/wedding_website) | A React.js application showcasing my development skills.
+| [My Wedding Website](https://github.com/LeaveItToBeaver/wedding_website) | My wedding website.
+Built in React.js.
-| [My Blogging Website](https://github.com/LeaveItToBeaver/BloggingWebsite) | A platform for bloggers, built with SvelteKit and Supabase.
+| [My Blogging Website](https://github.com/LeaveItToBeaver/BloggingWebsite) | A platform for bloggers.
+Built with SvelteKit and Supabase.

 ## Contact me:
 [LinkedIn](https://www.linkedin.com/in/jason-beaver-0177651a3/) | [Email](mailto:jasonbeaverw99@gmail.com)